 - Business model: Sales from antenatal classes, stay-and-play sessions, first aid courses.
 ‘Awards for All’ National Lottery grant subsidises stay-and-play sessions, along with corporate and small charity donations.

 - SSE programme: Lloyds Bank Social Entrepreneurs Trade Up Programme 2019/2020, jointly funded by The National Lottery Community Fund.

-- SSE school: SSE North West
+- Supported by SSE North West

 Being pregnant and becoming a new parent can be the most amazing experience.
 But pregnancy and early parenthood can be a frightening time.
 One in 10 women are diagnosed with post-natal depression in the first year after giving birth.
 In reality, the figure is a lot higher due to the number of women who are undiagnosed, according to Carolyn’s experience in Liverpool.
 “Women feel like they’re not doing a good job – they suffer from low self-esteem and worry about asking for help in case their baby is taken away”.

 Beautiful New Beginnings helps pregnant women and new parents reduce isolation and improve their mental wellbeing.
 Their antenatal and early-years educational courses have supported over 400 families and 200 babies.
 They also bring people together for walks, coffee mornings and therapy, involving the whole community.

 But how did it all start?

 Carolyn was working as a primary school teacher, and was on maternity leave in 2016.
 She enjoyed taking her daughter to the local Sure Start Centre stay-and-play session with 20 other mums.
 “They announced one day that due to funding cuts the sessions would have to end.
 I had to do something!
 That day I found a new venue at the bottom of my street and started running the sessions the next week, charging a small fee to cover the costs.”